castle-engine/castle-engine/examples/lazarus/model_3d_viewer/README.txt

-This is a simple VRML browser in Lazarus, based on TCastleControl component of our engine.
+This is a simple 3D model viewer (VRML/X3D browser, and viewer for other 3D formats) in Lazarus, based on TCastleControl component of our engine.
 Something like "mini-view3dscene" using Lazarus.

 Possibly real view3dscene in the future will be based on Lazarus.
-This will not happen soon (TOpenGLControl lacks stable GTK 2 support, anti-aliasing, and see various quirks in "TODO" section below --- this is all much better/stable with our TCastleWindow).
+There are still small problems with Lazarus OpenGL control (event log sometimes gets clogged and mouse look stutters, lack of advanced OpenGL context initialization flags -- multi-sampling, OpenGL 3 etc.) that for now make our TCastleWindow slightly better than Lazarus form + Lazarus OpenGL control.
 But it's possible in the future.

 Compiling: